HyperSprite/electron-react-boilerplate/README.md

 ## New and Updated Files and Folder Descriptions

 - `app/`
-  - `actions/tasks.js` _new_: Redux actions that ipcRenderer for communication to main which passes that on to background.
+  - `actions/tables.js` _new_: Redux actions that ipcRenderer for communication to main which passes that on to background.
   - `components/Home.js` _updated_: Basic display of input and list data via database.
   - `db/`, new\_: Contains the DB logic.
 Index is basically method switch.
 The single function takes an action type and configuration string or object.
     - `connection.js` creates an instance of Sequelize and automatically adds the models and associations on start up based on the 'models' directory.
     - `migrations.js` automatically creates or updates the current DB to the latest migration.
     - `controllers/` _new_: This is where the Sequelize logic goes to work with models (CRUD stuff).
-The current demonstration logic is `taskFetchAll` to return all tasks and `taskUpdate` to create or update tasks.
+The current demonstration logic is `tableFetchAll` to return all tasks and `tableUpdate` to create or update tasks.
   - `background.js` and `app/background.html` _new_: These are for the hidden window that runs the Database. background.js is bundled by webpack and receives requests via ipcRenderer from main and passes them to the `db/index.js` file.
   - `main.dev.js` _updated_: Adds config for background window and ipcMain for window to window communication.
 - `config/`
-  - `webpack.config.base`, `config/webpack.config.renderer.xxx` : using `CopyWebpackPlugin` copies the `Models` and `Migrations` folders to `app/dist` on build creates two renderer bundles.
+  - `webpack.config.base`, `config/webpack.config.renderer.xxx` : using `CopyWebpackPlugin` copies the `models`, `model-seeds` `migrations` folders to `app/dist` on build creates two renderer bundles.
-- `models/`_new_: Sequelize 4.x models
-- `migrations/`_new_: All files in here are auto generated by the db-migrate script
+- `migrations/`_new_: All files in here are auto generated by the db-migrate script.
+You should not need to edit them.
+- `model-seeds`: Seed files can add data to your database on creation.
+- `models/`_new_: Sequelize 4.x models.
+These work just like the Sequlize docs.
 - `test/db/` _new_: Test for database.
 - `package.json` _updated_: New script, db-migrate, for running migrations as well as some additional packages.

+> I broke Sequelize convetion by calling the seeder directory `model-seeds` because I wanted to keep it near the `models` and `migrations` directories.

+---

 <div align="center">
 <br>